Patents, Copyrights, and Trademarks: When Do I Need One?

-You need a copyright when you have created an original work of authorship or artistic impression for which people are willing to pay.
+A copyright is created automatically when you have fixed an original work of authorship or artistic impression in some tangible medium of expression.
 The subject matter of copyright may be a book, song, play, choreographic work, motion picture, pantomime, sculpture, architectural work, picture, photograph or computer program among other types of works.
 The owner of the copyright in a work of authorship has the exclusive right to permit the making of copies of the work, to prepare adapted works based on the copyrighted work, to translate the work, to distribute copies of the work to the public by sale, rental, lease, or lending and to perform or display the works publicly.
-While registration of a copyrighted work with the U.S. Copyright Office is not required to protect an author's rights in such work, registration is required prior to a copyright infringement lawsuit being filed in Federal Court.
+While registration of a copyrighted work with the U.S. Copyright Office is not required to protect an author’s rights in such work, registration is required for a copyright infringement lawsuit to be moved forward in Federal Court.

-You need a trademark or a service mark to identify your goods or services and to distinguish them from the goods or services provided by others.
-A trademark indicates to purchasers that the quality of the goods bearing the mark remains constant, and serves as a focal point for your advertising to create and maintain demand for your product.
-You need a federal trademark registration when you are using a brand name on goods or services which you supply or provide and want to prevent competitors from using a confusingly similar trademark.
-Registration of your trademark constitutes notice of your claim of ownership, it creates presumptions of your ownership, of the validity of the registration and of your exclusive right to use the mark on your goods and services.
-A trademark can be a word, name, symbol, slogan, design, device, logo, sound, color, domain name or any combination of these.
-Trademarks, like other forms of personal property can add real monetary value to a business when properly utilized and protected.
+You have a trademark or a service mark when you use a word, name, symbol, or device in commerce to identify your goods or services and to distinguish them from the goods or services provided by others.
+The terms “trademark” and “mark” are commonly used interchangeably to refer to both trademarks and service marks.
+A trademark is meant to indicate to purchasers that the quality of the goods and/or services bearing the mark remains constant and serves as a focal point for your advertising to create and maintain demand for your products and/or services.
+Trademark rights may be used to prevent others from using confusingly similar trademarks but not to prevent others from making the same goods or from selling the same goods or services under a clearly different mark.
+You may obtain a federal trademark registration if you are using your trademark in interstate commerce.
+Federal registration of your trademark constitutes nationwide notice of your claim of ownership, it creates presumptions of your ownership, of the validity of the registration, and of your exclusive right to use the mark on your goods and services.

-If you believe you have something that may be patented, copyrighted or trademarked, you should seek the professional advice of an attorney experienced in this area.
-3/11
+If you believe you have something that may be patented, or you have issues with copyrights or trademarks, you should seek the professional advice of an attorney experienced in this area.